comeara/pillar/README.md

 * Add cross-compilation to Scala version 2.11.1 (magro)
 * Shutdown cluster in migrate & initialize (magro)
 * Transition support from StreamSend to Chris O'Meara (comeara)

+#### 2.0.0

+* Allow configuration of Cassandra port (fkoehler)
+* Rework Migrator interface to allow passing a Session object when integrating Pillar as a library (magro, comeara)